opencomputeproject/SAI/doc/SAI_1.6.3_ReleaseNotes.md

 ### sah.h

-saimacsec and saisystem port API has bee added
+saimacsec and saisystem port API has been added

 ### saiacl.h

 Provides generalized Access Control Lists management functions.
 The ACL contains three types of objects, ACL table, ACL entry and ACL counter.
 The ACL table contains a number of ACL entries.
 Each ACL table defines a set of unique matching fields for all its ACL entries.
 A packet can match rules in different ACL tables and take non-conflicting actions from all the matched rules.
 However, within an ACL table, if a packet matches multiple rules, only the actions from the rule of highest priority are executed.
-ACL counters can also be created and attached to an ACL entry in order to counter the number of packets or bytes that match the ACL entry.
+ACL counters can also be created and attached to an ACL entry in order to count the number of packets or bytes that match the ACL entry.
 In this release, the sai ACL Table attribute field(SAI_ACL_TABLE_ATTR_FIELD) has been added for vlan tags, macsec_sci,mpls label/Exp/TTL/BOS, and GRE key. sai acl entry action for macsec_flow, ecmp hash id.

 ```